hanruihua/hanruihua/README.md

 - My current research focuses on the **optimal control and motion planning** for ground mobile robots navigating unknown, cluttered, and inhabited environments.
 I am particularly interested in integrating **learning techniques with optimization theory** and applying them to real robots to enhance the adaptability and efficiency of intelligent autonomous systems.

-- Additionally, I am also interested in and researching the whole body robot locomotion.

 <!-- I am looking for the **postdoctoral  opportunity** in the robotics field.  -->